magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-practice.md

 This article features a step-by-step illustration of how a real-life layout customization task is performed.
 Namely, it illustrates how to change the layout of customer account links in a Magento store page header.

 <h2>Moving customer account links</h2>
-In their Orange theme, OrangeCo wants design to tranform the header links block to a drop-down, as follows:
+In their Orange theme, OrangeCo wants design to transform the header links block to a drop-down, the way it is done in the Magento Luma theme:

 <img src="{{ site.baseurl }}common/images/layout_transform.png">